Instream Flow Program

 Water of sufficient quality and quantity are among the essential elements for sustaining production of Alaska's valuable fish and wildlife resources in rivers, lakes, estuaries, and wetlands.
-The department’s Statewide Aquatic Resources Unit (SARCU) provides scientific expertise, core personnel, data collection and analyses to make recommendations for sustaining fish and wildlife production sustaining fish and wildlife production, including waterway access, consistent with state, federal, and local law.
+The department’s Instream Flow Program (IFP) provides scientific expertise, core personnel, data collection, and hydrologic analyses to make recommendations for sustaining fish and wildlife production, and ensures those recommendations are consistent with state, federal, and local law.

 Alaska Clean Water Actions (ACWA)

 The Alaska Clean Water Actions Program (ACWA) brings Alaska’s resource agencies together to characterize Alaska's waters in a holistic manner; sharing data, expertise and other information.
 The Alaska Department of Fish and Game collaborates with the Department of Natural Resources and the Department of Environmental Conservation to maintain the ACWA's database of priority waters and identified stewardship actions.
-The three state resource agencies also conduct an annual joint matched-solicitation for water quality projects that will restore, protect, or conserve water quality, water quantity, and aquatic habitat on identified waters.
+The three state resource quantity, and aquatic habitat on priority waterbodies.